Books like Something Happened in Our Town: A Child's Story About Racial Injustice

 Why to read

-Highlights the importance of self-expression
+Highlights the importance of kindness in interactions.

 Award winning